Posts

 Image

 The LONDONBROOK traded to Wicklow in the early 1980s on a liner general cargo route from Swedish ports - among them, Gothenburg to Dublin and Wicklow Ports.
 Because the service in Wicklow was very efficient, the trade continued and increased in the port right up to the early 2000s.The ship was operated by a very well known British company called Everard Shipping.
 Their ships had become quite a regular feature in Wicklow Port since the early 1970s when their vessels were regularly employed on the Casablanca to Wicklow run, transporting rock phosphate for the N.E.T. fertilizer factory in Arklow.
 The LONDONBROOK was built in 1975 by Tille Scheepsbouw, Koostertille in the Netherlands.
 She sported several names during her career.
-In 1977, she became the TOWERSTREAM until 1980,b then the LONDONBROOK until 1986, the JOKER until 1993, and the NORMANNBAY until 1997.
+In 1977, she became the TOWERSTREAM until 1980, then the LONDONBROOK until 1986, the JOKER until 1993, and the NORMANNBAY until 1997.
 She was then sold to her final owners as the TRI BAY.
-She traded under this name until 31st August 2013 when she arrived off Aliag...
+She traded under this name until 31st August 2013 when she arrived off Aliaga...

 The ARCA